 In the last several months, I’ve read messages, pleas, and articles everywhere about the need for charity efforts to support or subsidize folks who need to eat gluten free because of the high cost of gluten-free food.
 Some local support groups are establishing funds to subsidize gluten-free groceries.
-As shared in this article about a support group and the program they established, one mother was struggling to feed her celiac child because of the cost of gluten-free food.
+As shared in one article (no longer available online) about a support group and the program they established to help gluten-free individuals afford gluten-free products, one mother was struggling to feed her celiac child because of the cost of gluten-free food.

-Last year, a mother of three wrote in to a well-known (and often very helpful) gluten-free newsletter stating that she was on a very low income (less than $1000 a month total).
+Last year, a mother of three wrote in to a well-known—and often very helpful—gluten-free newsletter stating that she was on a very low income (less than $1000 a month total).
 She pleaded for guidance on how to eat gluten free at reasonable prices.
 She, herself, used the term “madness” … asking if there were “any shortcuts to the madness” and “help out there for someone like me.”
 The editor’s response was that the gluten-free diet is “not an inexpensive diet” and that there is sometimes help through local programs, hospitals, support groups, etc. The rest of the advice was that the mother could focus on buying gluten-free specialty items like mixes and pasta at sale prices.
 The final sentence referred to a few mainstream items like corn tortillas, brown and white rice, pasta sauces, tuna, and mainstream gluten-free soups.

 In my opinion, the editor’s response was lacking.
 Many other readers felt the same way and wrote in with their own suggestions.
 To the editor’s credit, she printed some of these additional comments.
 However, many cited guidance that I find discouraging due to its time-consuming and impractical nature—such as itemization of all gluten-free foods for medical tax deductions or submission of those food costs to health care flexible spending accounts.